-Water in The Woodlands continues to be rated by the State of Texas as a “Superior Water System.”
+To be clear, the water supply in The Woodlands, as provided by the 10 municipal utility districts (MUDs) in our area, is safe.
+Water in The Woodlands continues to be certified by the State of Texas as a “Superior Water System.”